Qiancheng-Wang/meowbourne/README.md

   1. Build a `python Scrawler` script that able to fetch all the current available cat information (including name, age, picture, etc.), mainly rely on **RSPCAVIC**.

-  2. Integrate the function with `Flask` and enable `redis` to cache the frequently requsted information.
-Apply `docker-compose` to get the latest redis image.
+  2. Integrate the function with `Flask`

   3. Front-end setup with `React.js` to demonstrate the data and functionalities.